microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 </div>

 The `Timer` machines were removed from this diagram just for simplicity.
-The `FailoverDriver` started the first `CoffeeMachine` on the left which ran to completion but it went to the `RefillRequired` state which means it detected the coffee beans empty state.
+The `FailoverDriver` started the first `CoffeeMachine` on the left which ran to completion but it ran low on coffee beans.
 Then this first machine was halted.
 The `FailoverDriver` then started a new `CoffeeMachine`, which made it all the way to `GrindingBeans` where it tripped the safety assertion in `MockSensors`.
 So the bug here is that somehow, the second `CoffeeMachine` instance missed the fact that it was low on coffee beans.
 A bug exists in the code somewhere.
 Can you find it?

 It is not a trivial bug because the `CheckSensors` state is clearly checking the coffee level by sending the `ReadHopperLevelEvent` to the `MockSensors` actor and `CheckInitialState` does not